 Choosing a Domain Name for Your Private Practice Website

 If you want to build an online presence for your business, the first step is to buy a website address, or domain name, for your website.
-Unfortunately, we’ve found that this first step is where many people freeze because they either cannot think of a good name, or their first choice is already taken.
+Unfortunately, we’ve found that this first step is where many people freeze because they either cannot think of a good domain name, or their first choice is already taken.

 Often, clients approach us asking for our advice and guidance.
 Choosing your domain name is not something to take lightly, but if you follow these bedrock recommendations, you’ll end up with a great domain name that will give you all the competitive edges needed.